cosmos/cosmos-sdk/CONTRIBUTING.md

   - merge pull request

 ### Release Procedure

-  - start on `master`
+- Start on `master`
-  - create the release candidate branch `rc/v*` (going forward known as **RC**) and ensure it's protected against pushing from anyone except the release manager/coordinator. **no PRs targeting this branch should be merged unless exceptional circumstances arise**
+- Create the release candidate branch `rc/v*` (going forward known as **RC**) and ensure it's protected against pushing from anyone except the release manager/coordinator
+  - **no PRs targeting this branch should be merged unless exceptional circumstances arise**
+- On the `RC` branch, prepare a new version section in the `CHANGELOG.md`
+  - All links must be link-ified: `$ python ./scripts/linkify_changelog.py CHANGELOG.md`
-  - on the `RC` branch, use `clog` to prepare the `CHANGELOG.md` and kick off a large round of simulation testing (e.g. 400 seeds for 2k blocks).
+- Kick off a large round of simulation testing (e.g. 400 seeds for 2k blocks)
-  - if errors are found during the simulation testing, commit the fixes to `master` and create a new `RC` branch (making sure to increment the `rcN`)
+- If errors are found during the simulation testing, commit the fixes to `master` and create a new `RC` branch (making sure to increment the `rcN`)
-  - after simulation has successfully completed, create the release branch (`release/vX.XX.X`) from the `RC` branch
+- After simulation has successfully completed, create the release branch (`release/vX.XX.X`) from the `RC` branch
-  - merge the release branch to `master` to incorporate the `CHANGELOG.md` updates
+- Create a PR to `master` to incorporate the `CHANGELOG.md` updates
-  - delete the `RC` branches
+- Delete the `RC` branches

 ### Point Release Procedure

 At the moment, only a single major release will be supported, so all point